lisa-schroeder/PulseDecoupler/README.md

 Introduction of figure of merit p to describe the J dependency of the maximum and sideband intensity

-## Instruction
+## Instructions

 An exemplary input file is given (params.txt)

-Type of simulation needs to be defined in the input file and all parameters must be defined in the input file
+Type of simulation and all parameters need to be defined in the input file

 run.jl needs to be exectued in order to run the simulations

-Further explanation can be found in the appendix of the Thesis
+Detailed instructions can be found in the appendix of the Master's Thesis